endri81/jeanmonnet/content/english/teacher/alex-rook.md

   University of Athens, Greece.
 He obtained his PhD in Nonlinear Chaotic systems in 2015 from the Polytechnic University of Tirana.
 His research interests are in the field of Computational Physics, Chaos Theory and Python Programming.
-  His work has been presentet in international journals and has participated in national and international conferences.
-He is an active member of the civil society and has a history of  involment in several projects which have financed by Leviz Albania, Konrad Adenauer Stiftung and USAid.
+  His work has been presented in international journals and has participated in national and international conferences.
+He is an active member of the civil society and has a history of  involvement in several projects which have financed by Leviz Albania, Konrad Adenauer Stiftung and USAid.
 contact:
   - icon: ti-email